 In the 1920’s, architecture and gardens changed as some people, rich people, began to incorporate modern conveniences into house and gardens of traditional styles.

 In Columbia, an entrepreneur built his dream house.
 It’s in a style that was popular in more industrial cities and in England.
 It was of a style that looked a bit like Tudor houses.
-The best description is Tudor Revival but it was really a conglomeration of styles and meshing of modern conveniences.
-Some people called it Stockbroker Tudor.
+An accepted descriptor of this mixed style is Tudor Revival but some people called it Stockbroker Tudor.

 We’ve been asked to design a garden for this house.
+As Columbia wasn’t a booming town of new wealth, the style isn’t prevelant here.
 In other towns, richer towns like the industrialized, steel town of Birmingham, the garden would have been part of the original plans.
 Extensive gardens, even live in gardeners were the norm.
 In fact, one of England’s most famous garden designers, Gertrude Jeckyl , worked hand in hand with architect Edwin Lutyens, who designed grand homes of similar style.